The notion logo within an open Notion window, representing Notion project management.

 A table database in Notion.

 Love your spreadsheets?
 Notion’s tables are part database, part reporting tool.
 Add fields for everything from tags to phone numbers, filter information by specific data points, use formulas, and everything else you’d expect from a spreadsheet.
-And if you need to use the data in your tables in other tools, you can export it, too!
+And if you need to use the data in your tables in other tools, you can export it, or even sync Notion pages to Google Sheets in real-time!

 Board